jaqarrick/eseed/README.md

 - Make sure port 42069 is available or change it in the code
 - UPnP must be enabled on your router for automatic port forwarding
 - The program requires read access to the input file/directory

+## License

+MIT License - feel free to use this code for any purpose.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.